dekadentno/questionator/README.md

 - to create a topic and give it a name
 - to give a topic a custom name
 - to copy the topic url with a click
-- to ask for a short url of my topic url
-- to disable the possibility of upvoating other people's questions
 - to limit the number of questions
-- to remove questions that are fishy (explicit content)
-- time limit the voting option

 As a participant (regular user), I want to be able...
 - to join a topic by name
 - to post my question
 - to upvote other questions
 - not to upvote the same question multiple times
-- change the view of the questions (card/table)

 ## Todos
 - refactor in vue 3